On this page

 Consult the official instructions to determine the appropriate form or process for your specific update type.

-Can I apply for the Visitor Visa - Tourist Stream if I am already in Australia?
+Can I apply for the Visitor Visa - Tourist Stream if I am currently in Australia?

 What happens after I submit Form 1419?